marano/blog/_posts/2013-12-26-resting-is-working.md

 TDD urges us to take small steps in solving problems.
 Maximum of 1-2 hour tasks.
 Taking break between every tasks, clearing mind, drinking some water will boost the productivity.

-Working hours in a row without resting, drinking Red Bull will keep you working, but the creativity will do down..
+Working hours in a row without resting, drinking Red Bull will keep you working, but the creativity will go down..

 I had several times found myself fixing my own code which was written in last sleepless night.